Avaiga/taipy-doc/docs/manuals/core/config/data-node-config.md

 described in the previous section [Data node configuration](data-node-config.md), one mandatory and two optional parameters can be provided.

--   The _**path**_ parameter is a mandatory parameter and represents the csv file path used by Taipy to read and write the data.
+-   The _**default_path**_ parameter is a mandatory parameter and represents the default csv file path used by Taipy to read and write the data.

 -   The _**has_header**_ parameter represents if the file has a header of not.
 By default, _has_header_ is True and Taipy